Kamran-Afzali/Kamran-Afzali.github.io/_posts/digital_health_training_selected.md

 ####  Medical schools

-- In the United States, some medical schools have been reported to offer digital health teachings, reaching from support for individual research and development projects to formal curricular integration as a “digital health track”.
+- In the United States, in absence of a centeralized and unfied effort, some medical schools have been reported to offer digital health teachings.
+This can go from support for individual research and development projects to formal curricular integration as a “digital health track”.
 Several studies have been published (see [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6971961/)) on the subject and some universities have begun introducing a new component of the medical education curriculum to current medical students to enhance the instruction in [Digital Health and Data Science](https://www.feinberg.northwestern.edu/md-education/curriculum/components/index.html).

 #### University of Illinois Chicago- [The Department of Biomedical and Health Information Sciences (BHIS)](https://catalog.uic.edu/gcat/colleges-schools/applied-health-sciences/him/)